Anomalous criticality coexists with giant cluster in the uniform forest model: Introduction

 In the basic bond percolation, one randomly occupies each lattice edge with probability $p$ and constructs clusters of connected components.
-Clusters are small for small $p$, and the probability (two-point correlation) that two sites with distance $r$ are in the same cluster decays exponentially as $g(r) \sim \exp(-r/\xi)$, and the correlation length $\xi$ diverges as $\xi \sim (p_c-p)^{-\nu}$ as threshold $p_c$ is approached.
+Clusters are small for small $p$, and the probability (two-point correlation) that two sites with distance $r$ are in the same cluster decays exponentially as $g(r) \sim \exp(-r/\xi)$, and the correlation length $\xi$ diverges as $\xi \sim (p_c-p)^{-\nu}$ as the threshold $p_c$ is approached.
 At $p_c$, the size $s$ of fractal clusters follows a universal power-law distribution as $n(s) \sim s^{-\tau}$, and the correlation decays algebraically as $g(r) \sim r^{2-d-\eta}$.
 For the supercritical phase ($p>p_c$), an infinite cluster of size $C_1$ occupies a nonzero fraction of the lattice---i.e., $m \equiv C_1\, L^{-d}$ converges to a constant as the linear size $L \to \infty$.
 In percolation, $m$ plays a role as the order parameter and behaves as $m \sim (p-p_c)^{\beta}$ as $p \downarrow p_c$.
 Further, the second moment of cluster sizes, $\chi \equiv L^{-d}\, \sum_i |C_i|^2$, acting as the magnetic susceptibility, diverges as $\chi \sim |p-p_c|^{-\gamma}$.
 Among these critical exponents $\nu, \beta, \gamma, \eta, \tau$, two are independent and the others can be obtained from (hyper)scaling relationships~\cite{FFS92}.

 For $p>p_c$, the infinite cluster can be even proved to be unique--i.e., there is one and only one giant cluster.
-All off-giant clusters are small with finite correlation length $\xi'$, and the correlation $g'(r)$, with the giant cluster being excluded, vanishes exponentially.
+All off-giant clusters are small with finite correlation length $\xi'$, and the correlation $g'(r)$, defined as the probability of two points with distance $r$ being connected by the same cluster, with the giant cluster excluded, vanishes exponentially.
 In 2D, the supercritical and subcritical ($p<p_c$) phases are dual to each other.
 Further, the smallness of $\xi'$ predicts that the size fluctuation of the giant cluster would obey the central-limit theorem and follow a normal (Gaussian) distribution.